MARYANN1-legit/Customer-Churn-Analysis/README.md

 ### Limitations
-1. Lack of contextual data: The analysis may not account for external factors that could influence churn, such as changes in market trends, competitor activity, or economic conditions.
+1. Lack of contextual data: The analysis did not account for external factors that could influence churn, such as changes in market trends, competitor activity, or economic conditions.
 2. Limited insight into support experiences: While there's a support code column, it's unclear what specific aspects of support are being measured.
-More detailed information about support interactions (e.g., response time, resolution rate) could provide a more nuanced understanding of churn drivers.
+More detailed information about support interactions (e.g., response time, resolution rate) could provide a more detailed understanding of churn drivers.